Venetian Blinds in South Africa: Aluminium, Wood and Premium Options Compared

 Bathroom.
 Aluminium or Plaswood, full stop.
 Steam, splashing water and high humidity rule out timber and bamboo.
 Aluminium 25 mm slats in white or silver suit most bathroom windows.
 Plaswood offers a thicker, woodgrain look if the bathroom has a more designed finish.
 Both wipe clean and resist mould.

 Kitchen.
 Aluminium handles cooking steam, grease splatter and the temperature swings near a cooktop.
 The 50 mm aluminium in a metallic or charcoal finish pairs well with modern kitchen joinery.
-Aluwood works in kitchens that sit further from the stove — an open-plan dining area with a kitchen behind it, for example.
+Aluwood works in kitchens that sit further from the stove.
+An open-plan dining area with a kitchen behind it, for example.

 Bedroom.
 Aluwood or real wood, depending on climate and budget.
 The wider 50 mm slat creates a calmer, less busy visual than 25 mm.
-For full blockout, pair a venetian with a roller blind behind it — the venetian handles daytime light control and privacy, the roller handles sleep.
+For full blockout, pair a venetian with a roller blind behind it.
+The venetian handles daytime light control and privacy, the roller handles sleep.

 Home office.
 Venetians are the natural choice for offices because they redirect glare off screens without darkening the room.
 Aluminium 25 mm in a neutral finish keeps the look professional.
 Aluwood adds warmth to a dedicated study.
-Tilt the slats upward to bounce light onto the ceiling — even illumination with no glare on the monitor.
+Tilt the slats upward to bounce light onto the ceiling, even illumination with no glare on the monitor.

 Your Moat

 Salt air is the single biggest factor in blind failure on the South African coast.
 It penetrates joinery, corrodes steel components, accelerates UV damage and creates the kind of persistent humidity that warps timber.
-If you live within five kilometres of the ocean — George, Knysna, Plettenberg Bay, Mossel Bay, Sedgefield, anywhere on the Garden Route — your venetian blind specification needs to account for this from day one.
+If you live within five kilometres of the ocean (George, Knysna, Plettenberg Bay, Mossel Bay, Sedgefield, anywhere on the Garden Route), your venetian blind specification needs to account for this from day one.

 The rules are simple.
 Aluminium slats with powder-coated finish resist salt corrosion.
 Stainless-steel or polymer headrail brackets will not rust.
 Synthetic or aluminium-core ladder strings outlast cotton.
 Avoid painted steel components, untreated timber and any blind sold without a coastal-specific material note.

 Custom Blinds specifies coastal-grade materials as standard for every Garden Route installation.
 This is not an upgrade or an add-on.
 It is how we build.
 After 8,000+ installations since 2010, we have seen what fails at the coast and what lasts.
-That firsthand knowledge goes into every venetian blind we supply — whether you order online for delivery anywhere in South Africa or book a home consultation with Duncan locally.
+That firsthand knowledge goes into every venetian blind we supply, whether you order online for delivery anywhere in South Africa or book a home consultation with Duncan locally.

-Every Custom Blinds venetian for the Garden Route uses coastal-grade components as standard — aluminium or Plaswood slats, polymer brackets, UV-stable coatings.
+Every Custom Blinds venetian for the Garden Route uses coastal-grade components as standard: aluminium or Plaswood slats, polymer brackets, UV-stable coatings.
 No upgrades needed.

 “I have pulled out venetians from a Knysna home that were three years old and the headrail brackets had rusted through.
 Cheap steel in a salt environment.
-We stopped using those components in 2012 and have not looked back.”Duncan, Custom Blinds — 8,000+ installations since 2010
+We stopped using those components in 2012 and have not looked back.”Duncan, Custom Blinds.
+8,000+ installations since 2010

 The Premium Tier

 Hunter Douglas is the world’s largest manufacturer of window coverings.
-Their venetian blinds are engineered to tolerances that mass-market producers do not attempt — precision-profiled slats that close flush without light gaps, spring-return tilt mechanisms that hold position without drift, and lacquer finishes tested to resist UV degradation for a decade of South African sun.
+Their venetian blinds are engineered to tolerances that mass-market producers do not attempt: precision-profiled slats that close flush without light gaps, spring-return tilt mechanisms that hold position without drift, and lacquer finishes tested to resist UV degradation for a decade of South African sun.

 You cannot buy Hunter Douglas direct.
 Distribution runs through authorised agents, and in South Africa, that means Blindquip.
-Custom Blinds has been a Blindquip agent since 2010 — the longest-standing partnership on the Garden Route.
+Custom Blinds has been a Blindquip agent since 2010, the longest-standing partnership on the Garden Route.
 That relationship gives us direct access to the full Hunter Douglas and Luxaflex venetian range, including premium timber blinds, specialist finishes and wide-span engineering that general online retailers simply cannot source.

 Does a Hunter Douglas venetian cost more than an entry-level aluminium?
 Yes.
 The difference is in the engineering.
 A standard aluminium venetian works well for five to eight years.
 A Hunter Douglas timber or aluminium venetian, properly specified and installed, works well for fifteen.
 The tilt mechanism stays smooth.
 The finish does not yellow.
 The slats do not bow.
-That is what premium means in practice — not a label, but a measurable difference in how long the blind performs before it needs replacing.
+That is what premium means in practice, not a label, but a measurable difference in how long the blind performs before it needs replacing.

 If you are furnishing a high-end home, a guesthouse, a boutique lodge or any property where the finish needs to hold up to scrutiny and daily use, the Hunter Douglas range through Blindquip is where you should start.
 Visit our Blindquip Knysna or Blindquip George pages for local consultation, or browse the Blindquip range online.

 Venetian blind prices depend on material, slat width, window size and operating mechanism.
-The table below gives a general guide based on a standard 1200 mm x 1500 mm window — the most common residential size in South Africa.
+The table below gives a general guide based on a standard 1200 mm x 1500 mm window (the most common residential size in South Africa.
 All Custom Blinds venetians are made to your exact measurements, so your price will be calculated to your specific window when you use the online shop.

 | Material | Price Range (standard window) | Best Value For |